edisonpapers/edison-and-the-bug/README.md

 # The Term Spreads

 Some of Edison’s associates began to adopt the term in connection with his work on electric lighting.
-In a 3 November 1878 letter to Edison, his friend George Barker, a professor at the University of Pennsylvania, complained about Edison’s delay in providing him with one of his new lamps for a lecture, asking Edison, “Have you found a "bug" in the light, which is the reason why you don’t want me to show it?”
+In a 3 November 1878 letter to Edison, his friend George Barker, a professor at the University of Pennsylvania, complained about Edison’s delay in providing him with one of his new lamps for a lecture, asking Edison, “Have you found a 'bug' in the light, which is the reason why you don’t want me to show it?”

 This became more prevalent in referring to problems that emerged as Edison sought to introduct his system commercially.
+Writing about the lamp factory, Francis Upton told Edison that "scarcely a day passes without a new 'bug' showing itself."